lotov/lcode3d/docs/tour/deposition.rst

-   Then the total contribution of the particles to the density and the currents is calculated and, finally, deposited on a grid in a 3x3 cell square with ``i``, ``j`` as its center according to the weights calculated by :meth:`lcode.weights`.
+   Then the total contribution of the particles to the density and the currents is calculated and, finally, deposited on a grid in a 3x3 cell square with ``i``, ``j`` as its center according to the weights calculated by :func:`weights`.

    The strange incantation at the top and the need to modify the output arrays instead of returning them